Delta-sigma modulation is used in analog-to-digital converters and digital-to-analog converters.

 Noise shaping is the second step of delta-sigma modulation.
 This is where the signal to quantization noise ratio is increased by altering the frequency distribution.
 The frequency band is reduced to the signal band so that the quantization noise density is reduced and the SNR is increased in the low-frequency area of the spectrum.
-Noise shaping increases the noise density at frequencies outside the signal band, as shown in the figure below.
+Noise shaping increases the noise density at frequencies outside the signal band.

 In delta-sigma modulators, noise shaping is realized with an error minimizing the feedback loop.
 It minimizes the error between the input signal (x) and the quantized output signal (y).
 The feedback loop compares the input signal and the quantized output signal, and the difference between them that lies within the signal band is passed to the output side without attenuation.
 The out-of-the-band differences are suppressed using a filter.
 The result of the weighing is passed to the quantizer, which generates the next output value.
 The output signal generated is again fed back to the loop for the next comparison, and this continues until a close match between the input signal and the output signal is obtained in the signal passband.